anirudhreddy18/Docker-Kubernetes/RunningNotes.md

 - Persistent Voulme Claim -- like an advertisement where u can ask for different hard drive options, kubernetes already has statically provisioned volume if its not readily available, then provision a dynamically provisioned voulme.
 Master will create PVC in the cluster/node.

-*** API wants to connect to redis/postgres HOST/URL would be name of clusterip service of postgres/redis
+- API wants to connect to redis/postgres HOST/URL would be name of clusterip service of postgres/redis

 ### Create Secrets
 - kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf
+- spec.containers.env.valueFrom.secretKeyRef.name = password (secret key name)
+- spec.containers.env.valueFrom.secretKeyRef.key = PGPASSWORD
+- Same config needs to be added for Postgres deployment/pod file

 ### INGRESS
+- a load balancer/ingress runs inside the cluster.
+Outside Classic Load balancer forwards requests to load balancing running inside the K8s cluster.
+- **Default backend pod added by default for health checks.
+This can be changed to our Custom API.**
+- Nginx-ingress will be able to bypass ClusterIP & fwd requests directly to Pods.
+Used for Sticky Sessions.
-We are using kubernetes/nginx-ingress to configure to outside traffic.
+- We are using kubernetes/nginx-ingress to configure to outside traffic.
-Deployment is a type of controller since we are updating state, like initially 0 pods running & applying config file to master changes to 3 pods running.
+- Deployment is a type of controller since we are updating state, like initially 0 pods running & applying config file to master changes to 3 pods running.

 ## Deployment to Cloud GCP
 - CI RUnner Steps
 - install cli google cloud
 - auth info google cloud
 - Run Tests
 - docker cli login
 - build new images with tags                          docker build -t anirudhreddy18/image:latest -t anirudhreddy18/image:1.2.3 .